sjneph/satfactor/README.md

 =======
 Input a number of interest in binary form:

-iencode 10101 > composite.21
+bin/iencode 10101 > composite.21
 // solve with your favorite solver and put results in solution.txt
-extract-sat composite.21 solution.txt
+bin/extract-sat composite.21 solution.txt

 The output would be:
 00011